Executive Television Director: Job Description and Information

 Helping organizations meet their goals through effective coordination of operational activities and planning, top executives normally have a bachelor's degree, at the very least, in addition to wide work experience.
 In May 2012, the BLS reported an annual median salary of $101,650 for these professionals and predicted average employment growth of 11% for these top executive positions during the 2012-2022 decade.

-Often having a bachelor's degree in a field related to art and design, along with work experience, art directors then seek employment creating the basic designs for newspaper, product packaging and magazine projects, and then directing workers who develop the layouts and artwork.
-Slower than average increases in available positions was projected by the BLS, with just 3% growth expected through 2022.
+Art directors often have a bachelor's degree in a field related to art and design, along with work experience.
+Their job duties include creating the basic designs for newspaper, product packaging and magazine projects, and then directing workers who develop the layouts and artwork.
+Slower than average increases in available positions was projected by the BLS, with just 3% growth expected from 2012-2022.
 Per that same source, the median annual wage for art directors in 2012 was $80,880.

 Related to Executive Television Director: Job Description and Information